rojaware/user-management-http/README.md

 3. Start Angular :: On the 'user-management' directory, Run `ng serve --open` for a dev server.
 4. Test on chrome browser :: enable CORS if you run server and client on same server :: Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+5. Test REST API before calling Node application from Angular :: Add Postman extension to your Chrome browser and enter GET :: localhost:3000/api/users.
+More details are available on node-rest repository in this GitHub

 ## Code scaffolding